 For they are at their old tricks yet.

-In the first stanza of this piece the speaker begins by addressing his listener, the ghost of the politician Charles Stewart Parnell.
+In the first stanza of ‘To A Shade,’ the speaker begins by addressing his listener, the ghost of the politician Charles Stewart Parnell.
 He wonders over the reason for the ghost’s arrival.
 He thinks that possibly it is because he wants to look upon his own “monument” or to “drink of that salt breath out of the sea.”
-The speakers sees these as being equally reasonable options, although the second would be better.
+The speaker sees these as being equally reasonable options, although the second would be better.
 It is also important to note the relaxed tone of his speech.
 His mind moves to the builder of the monument (and whether or not he was paid) in the middle of another thought.

 He paints an image of the sea that Parnell might want to see.
 There would be “grey gulls” flying around in the sky.
 They would be the most interesting, fastest, and most numerous creatures around, with no men in sight.
 Additionally, he adds that the “gaunt houses” by the sea, those that normally appear as sickly and dilapidated, seem to give out “majesty.”
 The world is aligned to perfection.